heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 ## Monte Carlo Simulation of Investment Returns

 As another example, let's say you have a portfolio of investments that you expect to return 8% on average, but you know that the actual returns will vary from year to year.
-Of course you can use the annuity formula and compute the what you expect the future value to be based on the average (8%) return, but what happens if we run Monte Carlo Simulations to see what's possbile as the rate fluctuates?
+Of course you can use the annuity formula and compute the what you expect the future value to be based on the average (8%) return, but what happens if we run Monte Carlo Simulations to see what's possible as the rate fluctuates?

 Here's that the normal case looks like (starting with $0, contributing 5k per year, 8% interest, and 30 years):